 It has grown sufficiently to allow me to pick some newly sprouted leaves for Thursday’s night’s sinampalukang manok.
 Similar in taste to sinigang, this soup dish is simpler as it has one vegetable ingredient only aside from those used for sautéing.

 The tiny leaves are stripped from the stems and the stems are discarded.
 How?
 Hold the upper tip of a branch between the thumb and forefinger of one hand.
 Then slide the forefinger and thumb of the other hand down the branch and the leaves fall off.
 Sounds easy enough but I didn’t get quite the hang of it until I was halfway through the pile of leaves I took from the tree in the garden.

-… as an added step, I like to bruise them a little to help them release their sour notes better.
+The leaves are then rinsed (if you wash them prior to stripping, they’ll be more difficult to handle) and, as an added step, I like to bruise them a little using a mortar and pestle to help them release their sour notes better.

-- Heat the vegetable oil.
-Saute the onion, garlic and tomatoes.
+- Saute the shallot, garlic and tomatoes.

 - Add the chicken to the broth, bring to the boil once more, season with patis (fish sauce) and simmer for about 40 minutes.